NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Drenching Mist.md

 **Prerequisites** Spell Trickster Dedication; ability to cast obscuring mist
 * * *
-When you cast [[Mist|Mist]], you can modify it to add the following heightened entry to its effects.
+When you cast [[Spells/Mist|Mist]], you can modify it to add the following heightened entry to its effects.

 * * *

 **Heightened (3rd)** Your mist is particularly laden with moisture.
 Non-magical fires within the area are automatically extinguished.
 Choose one magical fire or fire spell in the area and attempt to counteract it.

-*Source: Pathfinder Lost Omens: The Grand Bazaar* *OGL*
+*Source: Pathfinder Lost Omens The Grand Bazaar*
+*OGL*